dice-group/glisten/docs/index.md

                         not set, will be random
   -s, --scorer=<scorerAlgorithm>
                       The Scorer algorithm to use.
 Algorithms: [Copaal] -S, --seed=<seed>   the seed to use for anything random we do.
-Default=1234L -t, --scorer-threshold=<threshold>
+Default is random -t, --scorer-threshold=<threshold>
                       the threshold to use inside the scorer.
 A true fact needs to be better than the threshold.
 Default=0.0